beenotung/music-player/README.md

 # music-player

 An offline Android App to play musics in the background.
-The media files could be synced from Dropbox / DropSync.
+The media files could be synced from Dropbox / Dropsync.

 revamp using hybrid app approach.